-They will be available and organized in the Inventories sub-folder, that will be within the main folder of your project (shown above).
+They will be available and organized in the Inventories sub-folder, which will be within the main folder of your project (shown above).
 Also, if you had any files attached to your inventory items, they will be there as well (organized in the inventory attachments folder).

-Please note that export all functionality is available to SciNote Premium users only:
+Please note that export all functionality is available to SciNote Premium users only!